cocoafish/cocoafish-as3/README.md

 ## Usage

-1. Import the class "com.cocoafish.api.Cocoafish"
+1. Import the class `com.cocoafish.api.Cocoafish`

-2. Create an instance of class "Cocoafish" with an app key or OAuth token & secret
+2. Create an instance of class `Cocoafish` with an app key or OAuth consumer key & secret

-  App Key:

-	var sdk:Cocoafish = new Cocoafish("<AppKey>");
+    var sdk:Cocoafish = new Cocoafish("<AppKey>"); // app key

-  OAuth Consumer Key & Secret:

-	var sdk:Cocoafish = new Cocoafish("<OAuth Key>", "<OAuth Secret>");
+    var sdk:Cocoafish = new Cocoafish("<OAuth Key>", "<OAuth Secret>"); // OAuth key/secret

-3. Send an API request with the "sendRequest" method
+3. Send an API request with the `sendRequest` method

     Method:

     public function sendRequest(url:String, method:String, data:Object, useSecure:Boolean, callback:Function):void

     Parameters:

     url: the API url (without "http://api.cocoafish.com/v1/" prefix)
     method: the http method (accept values are GET, POST, PUT, DELETE)
     data: the parameters to be passed to the API
     useSecure: a boolean that indicates whether to use https
     callback: the callback function

 ## Example

 The following is an example of creating user by using the Cocoafish as3 library.
 This example will create a user with a profile photo.
-To send photo data, the library accepts an instance of "FileReference" as the "photo" field.
-The File Reference instance should be loaded with the local file information before being passed to sendRequest.
+To send photo data, the library accepts an instance of `FileReference` as the `photo` field.
+The File Reference instance should be loaded with the local file information before being passed to `sendRequest`.

 ### Example Source Code: